mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 I believe this is where most organisations (especially large organisations) go wrong.
 Any change to existing software, even a minor one, has several side effects.
-Any change has an impact on either the behaviour of the system or an impact on the cognitive load on any developer trying to understand the system, or in most cases both these effects.
+Any change has an impact on either the behaviour of the system or an impact on the cognitive load on any developer trying to understand the system, or most often, both these effects.

 In most cases we focus predominantly on the changes impact on the existing behaviour.
-Sometimes, most often when we are carrying out a deliberate 'refactoring' exercise, we focus on the cognitive load of a future developer (possibly our future self).
+Sometimes, like when we are carrying out a deliberate 'refactoring' exercise, we focus on the cognitive load of a future developer (possibly our future self).